Telephone and Data Systems Inc. (TDS) Shares Down Despite Recent Market Volatility

-Telephone and Data Systems Inc. (NYSE: TDS)’s stock price has decreased by -1.34 compared to its previous closing price of 11.95.
-Despite this, the company has seen a loss of -4.15% in its stock price over the last five trading days.
+Telephone and Data Systems Inc. (NYSE: TDS)’s stock price has decreased by -0.77 compared to its previous closing price of 11.69. however, the company has experienced a -8.59% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Telephone and Data Systems Inc. (NYSE: TDS) Right Now?